Oslandia/geo3dfeatures/docs/pipeline.md

 the `featurize` command.
 As an example, one may run:

 ```
-geo3d cluster -d data -e democli -p 10000 -n 50 -f full -k 2
+geo3d cluster -d data -e democli -p 10000 -n 50 -f full -k 2 -b 1.0
 ```

-This command reads the `data/output/democli/features/feature-10000-50-full.csv` file, and computes the corresponding cluster for each of the 10000 points.
-The results are stored in `data/output/democli/clustering/kmeans-10000-50-full.xyz`.
+This command reads the `data/output/democli/features/features-n50-full-binsize-1.0.csv` file, and computes the corresponding cluster for each of the 10000 points.
+The results are stored in `data/output/democli/clustering/kmeans-n50-full-binsize-1.0-2.xyz`.
 This resulting file may be visualized with a 3D data viewer, like CloudCompare.
 And voilà!